aimclub/OSA/examples/BAMT/README.md

 ## Overview

 <overview>
-BAMT is a software toolkit that enables researchers and practitioners to create, analyze, and evaluate Bayesian networks.
-It offers a flexible framework for modeling complex systems, streamlining tasks such as data preprocessing, model construction, and inference.
-By providing a robust platform, BAMT supports high-level tasks and decision-making in various fields, including data analysis and machine learning.
+BAMT is a machine learning framework that enables the creation of complex probabilistic models.
+It offers a flexible architecture for building, training, and evaluating Bayesian Model Trees, providing a valuable resource for researchers and practitioners in machine learning and artificial intelligence.
 </overview>

 ---